 Yes, these are two distinct programs that are run independently from one another.
 Each program has its own unique curriculum, structure, and program learning outcomes.
 It should be noted that both programs are however, administered through the Faculty of Health Sciences and both will lead to an Honours Bachelor of Health Sciences degree.

 The projected tuition fees for Canadian/permanent residence students entering the program are:

 Note: the tuition does not include mandatory supplementary fees.

 For students with international status, please contact email@example.com for tuition inquiries.

 HOW DO I GET AN INTERNSHIP POSITION?

-The BDC program offers an internship orientation focused on job search strategies, to optimize the student job search experience.
+The BDC program offers an internship milestone course focused on job search strategies, to optimize the student job search experience.
 Career services are readily available to build resumes, cover letters, and develop interviewing and networking skills.
 In addition, a high priority for the BDC program is to build a strong network with the southern Ontario health sciences business community.
 Student relocation or travel may be required depending on the targeted industry and position.